-Increased Maintenance Need
+Increased Maintenance Costs

-Pacific Ethanol identified accelerated need for maintenance and repair of its facility as a key issue when using sorghum as a feedstock for ethanol production.
-Specifically, Pacific Ethanol found that grain sorghum poses unique challenges that differ from those associated with corn during processing.
-First, the grain sorghum kernel is harder, which was found to create increased wear on the hammers that mill the grain, and also caused increased wear on the screens that sift the resulting flour.
-Grain sorghum was also found to carry higher loads of grit and sand, due to the open nature of the sorghum kernel.
-This sand was found to work its way through the plant, causing increased wear on a variety of mechanical components.
-This wear was most evident on the facility's hammer mill, as well as other components coming into direct contact with the sorghum feedstock.
+Aemetis identified accelerated need for maintenance and repair of its facility as a key issue when using sorghum as a feedstock for ethanol production.
+Specifically, Aemetis found that grain sorghum poses unique challenges that differ from those associated with corn during processing.
+First, the grain sorghum kernel is harder, which was found to create increased wear on the hammers that mill the grain.
+The grain sorghum also caused increased wear on the screens that sift the resulting flour.
+Grain sorghum carried higher loads of grit and sand, due to the open nature of the sorghum kernel.
+This sand worked its way through the plant, causing increased wear on a variety of mechanical components.
+This wear was most evident on decanters, pumps, and valves; some items required premature maintenance while others failed completely and required replacement.
+Table 4 summarizes these increases in wear and replacement.